 Residential segregation refers to the degree to which population groups, self-defined by race and Hispanic Origin in Census Bureau surveys, live separately from one another.
 Segregation is complex, difficult to generalize, and is influenced by many factors.
 Individual choices can certainly be a cause of segregation.
 Many residents choose to live among people of their own race/ethnic group.
 This does not mean that they prefer ethnically homogeneous neighborhoods, but that they feel more comfortable where members of their group are commonly found.
 This attitude is widespread and typically more frequently found among recent immigrants, who often depend on nearby relatives, friends, and ethnic institutions to help them in their adjustment.5 However, individual choices may be constrained by factors outside an individual's control.
-A large factor in residential segregation.
+A large factor in residential segregation is related to housing market dynamics.
+Discrimination can also affect residential segregation.
 In Oxnard and Santa Paula where large majorities of the population are Hispanic, it is not mathematically possible to have "integrated" neighborhoods throughout each city.